 The Règlement disciplinaire à l'intention des étudiants de l'Université Laval sets out rules governing students' behaviour in their university activities and their relations with users of university services.

-Specifically, sections 28 and 29 of the regulation stipulate infractions and sanctions for plagiarism in classwork or exams.
 We strongly recommend you read this document before beginning your studies.